husky-misc/code-challenge/README.md

 - A transaction status could be `failed`, `paid`, `dispute`, `refunded`
 - The Credit card should be related to a Customer through an Account.

-> Feel free to model these relations as you want, here is the step where we will test your design and Object Oriented Programming (SOLID, Design, Clean Code) skills.
+> Feel free to model these relations as you want, here is the step where we will test your design and Object-Oriented Programming (SOLID, Design, Clean Code) skills.
 Models Objects are not only a representation of the database table, you can have objects at /models dir that are not ActiveRecord models (Concerns, UseCases, Services, etc).

 ## API Endpoints

 ##### Create an API endpoint where I can return all transactions of a Customer credit card
 This endpoint should respect the rules bellow
-- return json as default result
+- return json as the default result
 - paginate results automatically and return only 5 transactions per page
 - accepts query parameters as filters for transactions statuses.
 For example:
 ```localhost:3000/api/v1/customer/{id}/credit_card/{id}/transactions?status=failed```